Our personnel should:

 This strategy is put into action through:

-- Clear standards of conduct, such as ‘The Ten Rules: Code of Personal Conduct’ for Blue Helmets introduced in 1998.
+- Clear standards of conduct, such as ‘The Ten Rules: Code of Personal Conduct’ and the “No Excuse” cards

-- Assistance to victims of sexual exploitation and abuse committed by UN personnel.
+- Assistance to victims of sexual exploitation and abuse committed by UN personnel, including through the work of the Victims’ Rights Advocates.

 Sexual exploitation and abuse